PauleenFrxnB/DSAMidterm/README.md

 - Facebook (now Meta) was the original developer of React, which is utilized in many of their products.
 - Using the same concepts as React, React Native enables you to create mobile applications.
 - For creating intricate web user interfaces and single-page applications (SPAs), React is a popular option.

+---

+## Step by Step on how to Setup React JS

+1. **Install Node.js**
+   -  Download and install Node.js from the official website.
+It comes with npm [Node.js website](https://nodejsorg/).
+2. **Create a React App**
+   - Use the Create React App tool to quickly set up a new React project.
+3. **Navigate to the Project Directory**
+4. **Start the Development Server**

+#### Congratulations!
+You've successfully set up React JS.
+You can now start building your own web applications.